Asteski/WinMac-Menu/README.md

 RunInBackground | `true/false` (default true).
 When true, app stays running in background with message loop for instant menu access.
 When false, app exits after menu closes (legacy behavior).
 ShowTrayIcon | `true/false` (default true).
 When true and running in background, shows system tray icon with right-click context menu for settings and controls.
 StartOnLogin | `true/false` (default false).
 When true, adds app to Windows startup via registry Run entry.
+ShowOnLaunch | `true/false` (default true).
+When false, app doesn't show menu on the first run.
+Useful when `StartOnLogin` is enabled.
 ShowIcons | `true/false` (default true).
 Show or hide menu icons.
 ShowFileExtensions | `true/false` (default true).
 When false, file extensions are hidden in folder listings, inline expansions, and recent items (filename mode).
 RecentShowExtensions | `true/false` (default true).
 When false, extensions are hidden in the Recent submenu (filename mode) regardless of ShowExtensions.
 RecentShowCleanItems | `true/false` (default true).
 When true adds a separator + "Clear Recent Items" entry at the bottom of the Recent submenu that deletes all .lnk entries from the system Recent folder.
-ShowFolderIcons | `true/false` when true uses the system small folder icon for folder items/submenus instead of DefaultIcon unless a per-item icon is set
+ShowFolderIcons | `true/false` when true uses the system small folder icon for folder items/submenus instead of DefaultIcon unless a per-item icon is set.
-RecentMax | Maximum recent entries (default 12) FolderSubmenuDepth | Max nested folder submenu depth (1–4) FolderShowOpenEntry | `true/false` show an “Open <folder>” top entry inside folder submenus when single-click open is active ShowHidden | Show items with Hidden attribute ShowDotfiles | `false/true/filesonly/foldersonly` extended dotfile visibility (dot overrides hidden filter for those names) RecentLabel | `fullpath/name` controls label style for recent items (name aliases: filename, file, leaf) PointerRelative | `true/false` position near cursor instead of configured edges LogConfig | `off/0/false`, `basic/1/true`, `verbose/2` – logging level (can reside in [General] or [Debug]) LogFolder | Optional folder path (env vars expand) where a dynamic log file will be created.
+RecentMax | Maximum recent entries (default 12).
+FolderSubmenuDepth | Max nested folder submenu depth (1–4).
+FolderShowOpenEntry | `true/false` show an “Open <folder>” top entry inside folder submenus when single-click open is active.
+ShowHidden | Show items with Hidden attribute.
+ShowDotfiles | `false/true/filesonly/foldersonly` extended dotfile visibility (dot overrides hidden filter for those names).
+RecentLabel | `fullpath/name` controls label style for recent items (name aliases: filename, file, leaf).
+PointerRelative | `true/false` position near cursor instead of configured edges.
+LogConfig | `off/0/false`, `basic/1/true`, `verbose/2` – logging level (can reside in [General] or [Debug]).
+LogFolder | Optional folder path (env vars expand) where a dynamic log file will be created.
 If omitted, the executable directory is used.

 (Width / rounded corner settings for a modern style are intentionally omitted unless modern build is enabled.)